alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 If you have access to Microsoft Azure cloud computing facilities, downloading and processing data can be sped up enormously by using batch computing to run many subjobs in parallel.
 See [here](UsingAzure.md) for more details.

+### Downloading data using the API

+although `pyveg` has been mostly designed to be used with the CLI as shown above, we can also use `pyveg` functions through the API.
+A tutorial of how to download data this way is included in [here](notebooks/tutorial_download_and_process_gee_images.ipynb).

 ## Analysing the Downloaded Data